Hadley Park: Heritage listing

 Hadley Park provides highly intact evidence of an early colonial rural property dating to one of the earliest phases of European settlement in Australia-the period of colonial expansion inland towards the Blue Mountains in the search for land better suited to European farming techniques.
 The cleared landscape around the house, with small areas of remnant vegetation along the lagoon, and remnant cultivated and fenced paddocks, along with the farm house, slab cottage and domestic garden, demonstrate colonial attitudes and approaches to agriculture and farm planning, including extensive land clearing.

 Due to its almost 200-year period of continued occupation and use by a single family, the Hadley-Childs, Hadley Park retains evidence of changing agricultural practices in the Castlereagh area over this period, from crop growing and grazing in the nineteenth century to the proliferation of dairies in the first half of the twentieth century.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Hadley Park is of state heritage significance for the intact evidence it provides of colonial rural vernacular construction techniques and design, and colonial farm planning.
 Hadley Park house exemplifies the brick nogging construction style that was commonly used for farm houses in the early colonial period.
 The use of a jerkin-head roof and false chimney to maintain building symmetry illustrate rural vernacular tastes and styles of the time.
 The slab cottage, with its split timber framing and feather-edged weatherboard walling, exemplifies this early colonial rural construction technique.
 Both buildings are largely intact.

 The collection of farm buildings set within a domestic garden with fruit trees and peppercorn trees, and with a kitchen garden, typifies nineteenth-century rural lifestyles and tastes.
 The siting of the buildings on a rise above the Cranebrook lagoon demonstrates the adaptation of European rural estate planning to local conditions.

-Viewed against the dramatic backdrop of the Lapstone Monocline, the collection of buildings and plantings, arranged in a north–south line with the Cranebrook lagoon beyond, displays aesthetic qualities of special charm and character.
+Viewed against the dramatic backdrop of the Lapstone Monocline, the collection of buildings and plantings, arranged in a north–south line with the Cranebrook lagoon beyond, emphasize the views and therefore the connection to the landscape and other notable features of the area.
 Hadley Park, with its distinctive white-painted jerkin-head roofed farm house and row of tall Chinese windmill palms, is a landmark of the Castlereagh area, visible from all directions, and retains a significant visual connection to Christ Church on the Cranebrook escarpment.